inadarei/droneio/README.md

 # droneio
-Drone.io in a Container + Nginx config
+Drone.io Setup in a container

+ATTENTION: Work in progress.